Murder of Seow Kim Choo: Sentence

-Daryati's appeal and aftermath
+Appeal and aftermath

 On 31 March 2022, Daryati lost her appeal against her conviction for the murder of Seow Kim Choo.

 In their verdict, the Court of Appeal's three-judge panel, consisting of Senior Judge Chao Hick Tin and two Judges of Appeal Andrew Phang and Steven Chong, agreed with the trial judge Valerie Thean's findings that Daryati was not suffering from diminished responsibility at the time of Seow's murder.
 Justice Phang, who delivered the verdict, stated there was clear evidence that Daryati did not experience any functional impairment during her time in Indonesia or in Singapore.
 She was able to manage her workload and assigned chores, and had no problems with her social abilities and communication.
 Justice Phang quoted, "In addition, the substantial degree of plotting on the part of the appellant (Daryati) displayed her ability to plan ahead and reason clearly," which indicated that Daryati did not lose control at all with her ability to think clearly and plan out the crime.

 Also, Justice Phang dismissed the arguments of Daryati's new lawyer Leon Koh, pointing out that every person, including normal people and those with mental disorders, can also behave irrationally, which did not necessarily suggest that a person was suffering from an abnormality of mind as defined under the law.
 They found that Daryati stabbed Seow out of anger, which was not perpetuated by the combination of factors like her alleged disorders and the trauma of her brother's sexual assaults.
 He also read out that the judges were of the view that Dr Tan's report did not provide a full picture of Daryati's mental state due to it being made based on Daryati's self-reported symptoms (for instance, Daryati's weight loss was not significant and it only amounted to 0.5 kg), and there were numerous objective evidence that contradicted Dr Tan's findings, which thus led to the apex court's conclusion that Daryati's mental state did not satisfy the three elements required for a substantial defence of diminished responsibility under the law.
 As for Daryati's homesickness, the Court of Appeal conceded this information but they found it as a normal emotion commonly harboured and shared by numerous other foreign women who came to Singapore as maids like Daryati.